etrepum/mb-2014-spring-intro/06-javascript/README.md

 Here's an example:
 http://bob.ippoli.to/mbit-intro-4-game/

+> This went pretty well, I think most students were able to finish
+> their game.
+I don't think I could've spent longer on this without
+> losing the better students.

 # Javascript (clicks part 1)

 HTML is about structure, CSS is about presentation, and Javascript is